robertapengelly/android-lollipop-drawables/README.md

             <item name="android:colorControlHighlight">@color/ripple_material_dark</item> <!-- optional. you can set colorControlHighlight to any other color. -->
         </style>

-    Defining you ripple drawales in xml
+    Defining your ripple drawales in xml

     Pre-Lollipop (drawable/ripple.xml)